Paris Jackson’s Career Goals: Michael Jackson’s Daughter Wants To Model And Act

 A photo posted by Paris-Michael K. Jackson (@parisjackson) on

 Jackson has been hiding from the spotlight for years.
-She even took a break from social media after she attempted suicide and started attends Alcoholics Anonymous meetings, which she still regularly attends.
+She even took a break from social media after she attempted suicide and started attending Alcoholics Anonymous meetings, which she still regularly attends.
 She even met Snoddy, 25, at one of the meetings, which is how their relationship developed.
 But, now, she is slowly breaking out of her shell once again.
-Jackson is now reportedly in discussions with producer and director Lee Daniels for an upcoming role in his new Fox show, Star, according to TMZ.
+Jackson is now reportedly in discussions with producer and director Lee Daniels for an upcoming role in his new Fox show Star, according to TMZ.

-Along with her small screen role, she has already been booked for three covers of major fashion publications, the first of which, according to the celebrity gossip blog, which will hit newsstands sometime this month.
+Along with her small screen role, she has already been booked for three covers of major fashion publications, the first of which, according to the celebrity gossip blog, will hit newsstands sometime this month.

 Paris has been teasing the behind-the-scenes shots of her new projects on Instagram in recent months, and it looks like she’s been changing her style as well.
 She’s no longer the tattooed crazed punk rocker that she was back in 2016.
 Paris has been putting her social media presence to good use by booking with a series of major fashion brands in hopes of signing her endorsement deals.